-We do not currently own or operate manufacturing facilities for the production of clinical or commercial quantities of IMVT-1401, and there are a limited number of manufacturers that operate under the cGMP requirements (particularly for the development of antibodies) of the FDA that might be capable of manufacturing for us.
-We currently rely and intend to continue to rely on contract manufacturing organizations ("CMOs"), for both drug substance and drug product.
+We do not currently own or operate manufacturing facilities for the production of clinical or commercial quantities of IMVT-1401, and there are a limited number of manufacturers that operate under the FDA's current Good Manufacturing Practice, or cGMP, requirements (particularly for the development of antibodies) of the FDA that might be capable of manufacturing for us.
+We currently rely and intend to continue to rely on contract manufacturing organizations, or CMOs, for both drug substance and drug product.
 Currently, we contract with two well-established third-party manufacturers, one for the manufacture of our drug substance and another for the manufacture of our drug product.
-We expect to engage additional third party manufactures to support any pivotal clinical trials for IMVT-1401 as well as commercialization of IMVT-1401, if approved, in the United States or other jurisdictions.
-In addition, we intend to recruit personnel with experience to manage the CMOs product gour product candidate and other product candidates or products that we may develop in the future.
+We expect to engage additional third-party manufacturers to support any pivotal clinical trials for IMVT-1401 as well as commercialization of IMVT-1401, if approved, in the United States or other jurisdictions.
+In addition, we intend to recruit personnel with experience to manage the CMOs producing our product candidate and other product candidates or products that we may develop in the future.